Discover the refreshing and bubbly goodness of the French 76 cocktail, a perfect blend of vodka, lemon juice, simple syrup, and Champagne.

 What is a French 76?

-French 76 is a spin on the classic French 75 recipe.
-What is the difference?
+French 76 vs French 75: What is the difference?

 Vodka — Preferably a good quality one like Absolute Vodka.

-Simple syrup —A very easy and inexpensive ingredient to make at home.
-You can also buy it at the store of try this classic simple syrup or mint simple syrup.
+Simple syrup — A very easy and inexpensive ingredient to make at home.
+You can also buy it at the store or try this classic simple syrup or mint simple syrup.

-2 — In a cocktail shaker with ice, add the vodka, simple syrup, and lemon juice and shake well.
+1 — In a cocktail shaker with ice, add the vodka, simple syrup, and lemon juice.
+Shake well until chilled.

 Recipe Notes and Tips